Gyalsey Tenzin Rabgye

-Gyalsey Tenzin Rabgye was son of Tshewang Tenzin and Damchoe Tenzima (daughter of the Lama of Chang Gangkha) born in 1638 AD, received religious instructions from a very young age in the Drukpa Lineage tradition from Zhabdrung and his teacher Damchoe Gyeltshen and was very proficient in the tradition when he ascended the throne of Desi at the age of 31.
+Gyalsey Tenzin Rabgye was son of Tshewang Tenzin and Damchoe Tenzima (daughter of the Lama of Chang Gangkha) born in 1638 AD.
+Tshewang Tenzin was the son of Ngawang Tenzin, the divine son of Drukpa Kunley.
+Gyalsey received religious instructions from a very young age in the Drukpa Lineage tradition from Zhabdrung and his teacher Damchoe Gyeltshen and was very proficient in the tradition when he ascended the throne of Desi at the age of 31.
 He also became the 4th Desi at the age of 43.
 As the 4th Temporal Ruler he creditably ruled the country in accordance with set spiritual and temporal laws.